francoaf/SSO-FINDER/README.md

 This library is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Lesser General Public License for more details.

-An article describing the usage and the capabilities of the SSO-FINDER is now in preparation.
+An article entitled _Franco A.,Sacquegna S., Nucita A.A., De Paolis F., and Strafella F., TBD, "Detection of Solar System Objects in astronomical survey images: application to TESS images"_ describing the usage and the capabilities of the SSO-FINDER is now in preparation.